-As National Cataract Awareness Month wraps up, we’re here to bring you the latest information on cataract care.
+As Cataract Awareness Month kicks off, our Houston cataract surgery professionals are here to bring you the latest information on treating this condition.

 What is a cataract?

 A cataract is simply a clouding of the natural lens of the eye.
 This lens rests behind the iris, the colored part of the eye.
 A healthy lens is transparent, but a cataract means the lens has become cloudy, which can obstruct the passage of light.

 Cataracts are usually a result of aging and most progress slowly – meaning the clouding increases over months to years.
 Cataracts may occur in one or both eyes, and each may develop at a different rate, causing vision to vary from eye to eye.